Fine-grained domain counting and percolation analysis in 2D lattice systems with linked-lists: Mapping domain to a linked-list

 To define the link in the node corresponding to the $(i, j)$ lattice site, we introduce two variables $x_{i, j}$ and $y_{i, j}$.
 The variable $x_{i, j}$ ($y_{i, j}$) is the location along the $x$ ($y$) direction of the next lattice site in the path.
-These variables should have well defined values for the lattice sites at the beginning and intermediate nodes of a path.
-But, this is not required for the last node of a path.
+These variables should have well-defined values for the lattice sites at the beginning and intermediate nodes of a path.
+But this is not required for the last node of a path.
 To distinguish the end node we assign negative integers to these two variables for this node.
 Since we use unidirectional linked-list it is essential to define the location of the first lattice site in a path or the first node of the path.
-For this we introduce two variables for each path $\alpha^k$ and $\beta^k$, these are the $x$ and $y$ locations of the first lattice site of the $k$th path, respectively.
+For this we introduce two variables for each path $\alpha^k$ and $\beta^k$; these are the $x$ and $y$ locations of the first lattice site of the $k$th path, respectively.
 To facilitate further analysis of the domains, we denote the total number of nodes or lattices sites in the $k$th domain by ${\cal N}^k$.
-And, introduce $\gamma^k$ and $\delta^k$ as the pair of variables which define the $x$ and $y$ lattice site corresponding to the last node of the path.
+The two variables $\gamma^k$ and $\delta^k$ are introduced to define the $x$ and $y$ location of the site corresponding to the last node of the path.
 Suppose $\{x^k_{i, j}, y^k_{i, j}\}$ is the set of the links of the $k$th path, then the set of variables

 defines the $k$th path or the domain uniquely.
 The schematic diagram of typical paths defining clusters on a 2D square lattice are shown in Fig. \ref{xyloc}.